Skip to Content

 Yes, this dish is commonly made with leftover chicken.
 Many US-based recipe developers also suggest using rotisserie chicken from the supermarket.

-I rarely roast a chicken or have leftovers, I also cook for two people and this version was developed for folk in the same position.
+I rarely roast a chicken or have leftovers.
+I also cook for two people, and this version was developed for people in the same position.

 Can I use chicken thighs?